Oracle Licensing

 Oracle’s Partitioning Policy: Soft vs. Hard Partitioning

 Oracle’s partitioning policy defines how different virtualization methods impact licensing.
-Soft partitioning refers to flexible, software-based virtualization setups that Oracle does not accept for limiting license scope.
+Soft partitioning refers to flexible, software-based virtualization setups that Oracle does not accept as a means of limiting license scope.

 To illustrate the difference: